-5.11 New applications, Variation applications and applications to Review Premises Licences or Club Premises Certificates must be made to the Licensing Authority with copies served on each of the responsible authorities on the same day.
-If application is made on-line through the government portal, which can be accessed through the Councils' website, the Licensing Authority will provide the Responsible Authorities with copies of the application electronically.
+5.11 New applications, variation applications and applications to review Premises Licences or Club Premises Certificates must be made to the Licensing Authority with copies served on each of the Responsible Authorities on the same day.
+If an application is made on-line through the Government Portal, which can be accessed through the Councils' website, the Licensing Authority will provide the Responsible Authorities with copies of the application electronically.

-Making a representation
+Making representation

-- 5.12 Responsible Authorities may make representations on applications for Premises Licences or Club Premises Certificates, or their Variation.
-Only the Police and Public Health & Regulation Environmental Team may object to a Temporary Event Notice (TEN) and only the Police to Premises Licence Transfers, Variations of Designated Premises Supervisors and Personal Licence applications. - 5.13 In addition to the Responsible Authorities 'any person' can make relevant representation to the Licensing Authority on applications for the grant, Variation or Review of a Premises Licence or Club Premises Certificates.
-In addition, any person may seek a Review of a Premises Licence or Club Premises Certificates. - 5.14 Representations must be made in writing and must be received by the Licensing Unit within the relevant statutory consultation period.
-Representations received after the close of consultation cannot be considered, save in exceptional circumstances. - 5.15 Representations to an application may be positive or negative, although only negative representations would result in a Licensing Sub-Committee hearing and determination of an application. - 5.16 Where relevant representation regarding an application has been received and a 'Notice of Hearing' is served on an applicant, the Licensing Authority is required under the Licensing Act 2003 (Hearings) Regulations 2005 to provide the applicant with copies of the relevant representations in full.
+5.12 Responsible Authorities may make representations on applications for Premises Licences or Club Premises Certificates, their Variation or Review.
+Only the Police and Public Health & Regulation Environmental Team may object to a Temporary Event Notice (TEN) and only the Police to Premises Licence Transfers, Variations of Designated Premises Supervisors and Personal Licence applications.

+- 5.13 In addition to the Responsible Authorities 'any person' can make relevant representation to the Licensing Authority on applications for the grant, variation or review of a Premises Licence or Club Premises Certificate.
+In addition, any person may apply for a Review of a Premises Licence or Club Premises Certificate. - 5.14 Representations must be made in writing and must be received by the Licensing Unit within the relevant statutory consultation period.
+Representations received after the close of consultation cannot be considered, save in exceptional circumstances. - 5.15 Representations regarding an application may be positive or negative, although only negative representations would result in a Licensing Sub-Committee hearing and determination of an application. - 5.16 Where relevant representation regarding an application has been received and a 'Notice of Hearing' is served on an applicant, the Licensing Authority is required under the Licensing Act 2003 (Hearings) Regulations 2005 to provide the applicant with copies of the relevant representations in full.
 Only in exceptional circumstances where there are genuine fears of intimidation or violence if the representor's personal details were divulged to the applicant can the Licensing Authority consider taking alternative approaches.